Search by category, archive or keyword

 Updated for August 2018

-(Updated for August 2018) For the people who wish to free themselves from their opioid dependence, there are many new choices to help them achieve their goal.
+For people who wish to free themselves from their opioid dependence, there are many new choices to help them achieve their goals.
 There are new drugs that have been approved for use that will help relieve withdrawal symptoms.

-While great care must be taken in deciding which option fits your needs best, it is incredibly helpful to know all of the options available to you.
+While great care must be taken in deciding which option best fits your needs, it is incredibly helpful to know all of the options available to you.